ameypg-git/Quant-Finance-Projects-Erdos-Summer-2025/Mini Project 1/README.md

 ---

-This project demonstrates the application of financial theory, quantitative analysis, and real-world constraints in building and evaluating investment portfolios.
+This project demonstrates the application of financial theory, quantitative analysis, and real world constraints in building and evaluating investment portfolios.